Warabi Mochi is a chilled, deliciously chewy, jelly-like mochi covered with sweet and nutty soybean powder and drizzled with kuromitsu syrup.

 2 Types of Starch used in Warabi Mochi

-Making this Japanese sweets is the easy part.
+Making this dessert is the easy part.
 The hard part is getting the main ingredient – warabi/bracken starch.
 Most likely typical Asian grocery stores won’t carry it so you’ll need to check Japanese grocery stores.
 There are 2 types of warabi/bracken starch.

 Hon Warabiko (本わらび粉) – Warabi 100%